-- 1. All lay employees and volunteers who serve in staff positions must take a video course on Preventing Sexual Harassment, in addition to the video courses otherwise assigned to their position - 2.
-All lay volunteers or employees who work with vulnerable adults must take a video course on Pastoral Relationships, in addition to the other video courses assigned to their category - 3.
-All Safeguarding Trainers must take a video course on Pastoral Relationships, in addition to the video courses assigned to their category
+- All lay employees and volunteers who serve in staff positions must take an online module on Preventing Sexual Harassment in addition to the online modules otherwise assigned to their position (see Help Sheet: Safequarding Training by Position). - All lay volunteers or employees who work with vulnerable adults must take an online module on Pastoral Relationships in addition to the other online modules assigned to their category (see Help Sheet: Safeguarding Training by Position). - All Safeguarding Trainers must take an online module on Pastoral Relationships in addition to the other online modules assigned to their category (see Help Sheet: Safeguarding Training by Position).